Car rental in Zurich

 Is renting a car in Zurich cost-effective for families?

 Yes.
-The materials show that multiple train tickets for a family often exceed the daily cost of a rental car, especially when exploring several regions such as Luzern, Interlaken or Kandersteg.
+For families, the combined cost of multiple train tickets often exceeds the daily price of a rental car-especially when travelling beyond the city to regions such as Lucerne, Interlaken or Kandersteg.

 How much does fuel cost in Switzerland?